deb-intel/GramineTest/Documentation/quickstart.rst

 The Gramine team publishes a base Gramine Docker image at DockerHub: https://hub.docker.com/r/gramineproject/gramine.

-This Gramine image is a minimal distribution of Gramine: it contains only Gramine binaries and tools, as well as the pre-requisite packages to run applications under Gramine.
+This Gramine image is a minimal distribution of Gramine.
+It contains only Gramine binaries and tools, as well as the pre-requisite packages to run applications under Gramine.
 The only currently available Gramine image is based on Ubuntu 20.04.
 The only requirement on the host system is a Linux kernel with in-kernel SGX driver (available from version 5.11 onward).
 This Gramine image can be used as a disposable playground environment, to quickly test Gramine with your applications and workloads.
 This image can also be used as a base for your workflows to produce production-ready Docker images for your SGX applications.

 To run the Gramine image via Docker, the recommended command is::